 When Apple states it has the 'exclusive' destination, it should be specified that games will appear in other places—just not every game.
 Sports Business Journal (opens in new tab) reports that the league "still is negotiating with linear TV networks, including ESPN and Fox."
 Apple's deal, though, is to have every game, with zero blackouts, though, so those channels will not be getting exclusives if they make deals.

 Interestingly enough, this news isn't as easy as saying that all of the MLS will be in Apple TV Plus.
 While that service is getting "broad selection of MLS and League Cup matches, including some of the biggest matchups," the entirety of MLS action is sold in a different manner.

 Apple will be housing a new MLS streaming service that's only available through the Apple TV app — pricing was not announced.
+Given that ESPN Plus just got a price hike, it will be interesting to see how this MLS streaming service is priced against its competition.
 This service will have plenty of ancillary content as well, giving fans "a new weekly live match whip-around show so they never miss an exciting goal or save, and also game replays, highlights, analysis, and other original programming."

 The Apple TV app, in case you're wondering, isn't just on Apple hardware, but available on Amazon Fire TV sticks and other devices, Roku devices, PlayStation and Xbox consoles, the Chromecast with Google TV and popular smart TVs including those from Samsung, LG, Panasonic, TCL Sony and Vizio.